hpe-dev-incubator/hpe-dev-portal/content/skillup/MunchandLearn.md

 ---
-          title: "Munch & Learn Techincal Talks"
+          title: "Munch & Learn Technical Talks"
           link: /campaign/munch-and-learn
           linkname: See what's cooking
-          description: Monthly community meetups where you can interact with experts in popular new technologies and get your questions answered.
+          description: Monthly community meetups where you can interact with experts regarding popular new technologies and get your questions answered.
           priority: 1
           image: '/img/skillup/MunchandLearn.jpg'
 ---